Quantum Correlations Can Speed Up All Classical Computation: Discussion

 \section{Discussion}

-Coherent parallelisation, while being a computation-speedup technique, bears more resemblance to efficiency increasing methods in other fields---like metrology---rather than quantum algorithms.
-First, coherent parallelisation exploits the same type of correlations in the Hamiltonian that Heisenberg-limited metrology and quantum enhanced charging do.
+Coherent parallelization (CP) exploits the same type of correlations in the Hamiltonian as do Heisenberg-limited metrology and quantum enhanced charging.
 As such, it is an intrinsically quantum effect with no classical analogue.
-Second, this is quite different from the advantage that well-known quantum algorithms have over classical.
-Algorithms like Shor's or Grover's display an advantage over classical counterparts when solving \emph{particular} problems.
-Furthermore, an algorithm like Shor's is \emph{different}, logically and dynamically, from any classical algorithm that attempts to solve the same problem.

-By comparison, the speed-up method we showcased in the previous section can be used to accelerate \emph{any possible} classical computation.
+CP is quite different from the advantage that well-known quantum algorithms have over classical.
+Algorithms like Shor's\cite{shor99} or Grover's\cite{grover96} display an advantage over classical counterparts when solving \emph{particular} problems.
+By comparison, CP can be used to accelerate \emph{any possible} classical computation.
 This speed-up is such that it can reduce the cost of solving a problem by up to two polynomial orders.
-This is clearly less than the advantage that Shor's algorithm has over classical factorisation algorithms.
-However, coherent parallelisation is a method that can be applied much more generally.
-It is much more general than even Grover's search algorithm.
-While, technically, Grover's algorithm can be used to solve any problem within the class NP, it only gives an advantage for problems that do not (currently) have an algorithm that solves the problem more efficiently than brute-force search.
+This is clearly less than the advantage that Shor's algorithm has over classical factorization algorithms.
+However, coherent parallelization is a method that can be applied much more generally.
+It is much more general than even Grover's search algorithm\cite{grover96}.

+Grover's algorithm can be used to solve any problem within the class NP, however, it only gives an advantage for problems that do not (currently) have an algorithm that solves the problem more efficiently than brute-force search.
+Once a problem has an algorithm that solves it at least quadratically more efficiently than brute-force search, Grover's algorithm ceases to provide any advantage.
+On the other hand, CP is itself not an algorithm.
+Rather, it is a method that can accelerate any existing classical algorithm using quantum coherence.
+Hence, CP can provide a quantum advantage on \emph{any} possible computational problem, no matter how efficient current classical algorithms are.

+A direct, important, consequence of our result then relates to provable quantum advantage.
+Previously, outside of oracle/black-box scenarios, the only provable computational advantage of quantum computation devices over classical was for a very narrow set of problems\cite{bravyi18}.
+Because CP can improve the run-time of \emph{any} classical algorithm, we now have provable quantum advantage for \emph{all} computational problems.